1. Home

 What Triggers the Requirement for Financial Consolidation?

 Consolidation is required when a parent controls another entity.
-Under IFRS 10 and ASC 810, that means the parent has power over relevant activities, exposure or rights to variable returns, and the ability to use its power to affect those returns.
-Ownership of more than 50% of voting shares often points to control, but you may also need to consolidate entities you control through contractual rights or variable interests, even without majority ownership.
+Under IFRS 10 and ASC 810, control means power over relevant activities, exposure to variable returns and the ability to use that power to affect those returns.
+You may also need to consolidate entities you control through contractual rights or variable interests, even without majority ownership.

 Can You Consolidate Entities Using Different Accounting Standards?

 Yes, but you must convert all entities to use uniform accounting policies for the consolidated statements.
-This often means adjusting subsidiary statements to match the parent’s reporting framework.
+This often means adjusting subsidiary statements to match the parent’s framework.
+IFRS 10 specifically requires this alignment.

 What Are the Three Main Types of Intercompany Eliminations?